kumahq/kuma-demo/vagrant/README.md

 VM, run `vagrant status NAME`.
 ```

 To shop at Kuma's marketplace, access the Kong gateway that is the ingress to your mesh at [http://192.168.33.70:8000](http://192.168.33.70:8000).
-All the traffic between the machines are routed through Kuma's dataplane.
+All the traffic between the machines are routed through Kuma's data plane proxy.

 ### Kuma